drachenwald/drachenwald/activities/archery.md

 ### The Drachenwald Company of Archers

 All archers in the kingdom can join the [Drachenwald Company of Archers]({{ site.baseurl }}{% link  offices/archery-thrown-marshal/index.md %}) and can advance through its ranks by achieving target scores in certain competitions.

+### The Hunt for a New Hall

+Archery has been a bit quiet lately because we haven't had a hall to practise in.
+If you know of a hall or suitable location, please get in touch and let us know.
+We'd really appreciate it.
+Maybe you're already in an archery club and would like to see more period archers join you?
+We'd be thrilled.